felangel/bloc/docs/flutterfirebaselogintutorial.md

 We will need:

-- an `AppStarted` event to notify the bloc that it needs to check if the user is currently authenticated or not.
+- an `AuthenticationStarted` event to notify the bloc that it needs to check if the user is currently authenticated or not.
-- a `LoggedIn` event to notify the bloc that the user has successfully logged in.
+- a `AuthenticationLoggedIn` event to notify the bloc that the user has successfully logged in.
-- a `LoggedOut` event to notify the bloc that the user has successfully logged out.
+- a `AuthenticationLoggedOut` event to notify the bloc that the user has successfully logged out.

 [authentication_event.dart](_snippets/flutter_firebase_login_tutorial/authentication_event.dart.md ':include')